Dudley Terrace–Dudley Street Historic District: Description and history

 Dudley Street runs northwest from Uphams Corner, a commercial district in northern Dorchester, into Roxbury.
 The historic district includes four buildings, two on either side of Dudley Street, at the junction with Monadnock Street.
 All four are multistory brick apartment houses, with three exhibiting Queen Anne styling and one in the Renaissance Revival style.
 Two of the buildings have commercial spaces on the ground floor.
 The Monadnock is the most distinctive, with a pale yellow brick facade punctuated by shallow projecting window bays.

 The residential areas around Uphams Corner saw significant development in the late 19th century, when an electrified streetcar line was run down Columbia Avenue.
 These four buildings were built between c.
 1893 and 1896, mainly for owners who lived nearby.
 The demographics of the early residents of the buildings were a mix of lower middle-class white Americans and mainly European and French Canadian immigrants.
-Architects involved in their construction include tne noted Boston firm Dwight and Chandler, and local architect M. P. Morris.
+Architects involved in their construction include the noted Boston firm Dwight and Chandler, and local architect M. P. Morris.